|Guide||♦||57 Triplogs||0 Topics|

 Start this hike on the Mt.
-Lemmon trailhead at the very top of the Catalina highway, at the generators.
+Lemmon trailhead at the very top of the Catalina Highway, at the generators.
 The trail takes off through some brush, then becomes broad.
-An immediate choice presents itself to you: stay on the main path or take a short 0.8 mile excursion on the meadow trail to your right (my choice).
-This trail leads you through some very nice forest with some grassy meadows that are rare sights for those of us in Tucson...very nice.
-As this trail dips around it ultimately descends and intersects back at the main Mt.
+An immediate choice presents itself to you: stay on the main path or take a short 0.8-mile excursion on the meadow trail to your right (my choice).
+This trail leads you through some lovely forest with some grassy meadows that are rare sights for those of us in Tucson...very nice.
+As this trail dips around, it ultimately descends and intersects back at the main Mt.
 Lemmon trail.
 Here you will hang a right and begin to follow the rather gradual descent of the Mt.
 Lemmon trail along a prominent ridgeline for about 0.75 miles to the saddle/intersection with the Sutherland Trail.
-Along the way massive ridge views will open up to either side, which probably weren't visible before the fire.
+Along the way, massive ridge views will open up to either side, which probably wasn't visible before the fire.
 Make sure to pay attention along the way, soon after joining up again with the Mt.
 Lemmon trail, for a faint trail that breaks off to your left towards a very prominent rock formation that you will surely notice.
 Follow this little path to the formation, scramble up it and experience some of the most amazing views I have ever seen in the Catalinas...fantastic.

 Back on the main trail, you soon descend to the Sutherland trailhead, which is marked.
 Continue on your way on the Mt.
 Lemmon trail, which now wraps around the ridge and offers views in a new direction before starting a more earnest switchbacked descent towards the far southwest reaches of the Wilderness of Rocks.
 This may have been my favorite part of the hike as you scramble up and down, all around the edge of the Wilderness, often looking way out over the whole area.
 Pictures galore out here.